genome-in-a-bottle/genome-stratifications/README.md

 Methods used to generate the various stratifications can be found in specific stratification type READMEs.

 #### Post Processing of all files:
 Post-processing for file consistency was performed and described in GitHub post-processing directory.
-Stratification BED(s) were post processed to remove reference Ns, specifically gaps and pseudoautosomal Y regions.
-The BEDs are merged and sorted and only contain chromosomes 1-22, X and Y. A file crosswalk is provided in the post-processing directory for use in correlating script file naming and files generated in post-processing.
+Stratification BED(s) were post processed to remove reference Ns, specifically gaps and pseudoautosomal Y regions (GRCh3X only).
+The BEDs are merged and sorted and only contain chromosomes 1-22, X and Y, as appropriate.
+A file crosswalk is provided in the post-processing directory for use in correlating script file naming and files generated in post-processing.

 #### Quality-Assurance of all files:
-Coverage comparison between GRCh37 and GRCh38 BED files was performed, where applicable, for each chromosome using R. We confirmed coverage between the BEDs were as expected.
+Coverage comparison between GRCh37, GRCh38 BED and CHM13v2.0 files was performed, where applicable, for each chromosome using R. We confirmed coverage between the BEDs were as expected.
 Validation of chromosome coverage can be found in the GitHub validation directory.
 Benchmarking of a HiFi-DeepVariant callset was also performed using stratifications with hap.py.
-Callset was benchmarked against the v4.2.1 GIAB benchmark set to ensure benchmarking statistics in these regions were as expected.
+Callset was benchmarked against the HG002 HPRC.cur.20211005 (trio hifiasm diploid assembly) draft-benchmark to ensure benchmarking statistics in these regions were as expected.

 --------------------------
 DATA-USE POLICY